ifrguy/NHWG-MIMS/README.md

 * importTables - Load CAPWATCH tables into mongoDB (bash script)
 * jsonfix.sed - sed (Stream Editor) script used by importGoogle.

 * Note: bash script utilities have not been ported to the Windows environment yet.
-They may work under cygwin??
+They work with cygwin bash shell.

 ## Installation
 Each component comes with either a companion configuration file, or the script header contains variables that must be set